ganeti/ganeti/doc/rapi.rst

     The numbers of nics used :pyeval:`constants.ISPEC_SPINDLE_USE`
     The numbers of virtual disk spindles used by this instance.
-They are not real, but useful for account the spindle usage on the residing node.
+They are not real in the sense of actual HDD spindles, but useful for accounting the spindle usage on the residing node :pyeval:`constants.IPOLICY_DTS`
-:pyeval:`constants.IPOLICY_DTS`
   A `list` of disk templates allowed for instances using this policy :pyeval:`constants.IPOLICY_VCPU_RATIO`